Human rights in Thailand: 2003 war on drugs

-Surayud Chulanont, the junta's prime minister vowed to right Mr. Thaksin's wrongs.
+Surayud Chulanont, the junta's prime minister, vowed to right Thaksin's wrongs.

-Human Rights Watch, says that the panel's original report named the politicians who egged on the gunmen.
-But after the PPP won the 2007 elections, those names were omitted.
+HRW says that the panel's original report named the politicians who encouraged the gunmen.
+However, after the People's Power Party (PPP) won the 2007 elections, those names were omitted.

 Human trafficking

 Human trafficking is a major issue in Thailand.
-This includes misleading and kidnapping men from Cambodia by traffickers and selling them into illegal fishing boats that trawl the Gulf of Thailand and the South China Sea.
-These men are promised better-paid jobs, but instead are forced to work as sea slaves for as long as 3 years.
-Numerous international news organizations, including The Guardian, Associated Press, and The New York Times, have extensively covered the topic; Associated Press, in particular, has won prominent awards for its coverage (although not without controversy for overstating its role in combating trafficking).
-Child trafficking is also another major issue in Thailand, with forced kidnapping of children as young as four, to use as sex slaves in major cities like Bangkok and Phuket.
-Such activities are especially rife in rural areas of Thailand.
+This trafficking includes deceiving and kidnapping men from Cambodia, and then selling them to illegal fishing boats that trawl the Gulf of Thailand and the South China Sea.
+These men are promised better-paid jobs, but instead they are forced to work as sea slaves for as long as three years.
+Numerous international news organisations, including The Guardian, Associated Press, and The New York Times, have extensively covered the topic; Associated Press, in particular, has won prominent awards for its coverage (although not without controversy for overstating its role in combating trafficking).
+Child trafficking is another major issue in Thailand, with forced kidnapping of children as young as four to use as sex slaves in major cities such as Bangkok and Phuket.
+Such activities are especially common in rural areas of Thailand.

-Instances of forced labor in the fish and shrimp industry, as well as child labor in the pornography industry, are still observed in Thailand and have been reported in the 2013 U.S. Department of Labor's report on the worst forms of child labor and in the 2014 List of Goods Produced by Child Labor or Forced Labor.
+Instances of forced labour in the fish and shrimp industry – as well as child labour in the pornography industry – are still observed in Thailand and have been reported in two sources: the 2013 US Department of Labor's report on the worst forms of child labour, and the 2014 List of Goods Produced by Child Labor or Forced Labor.

 Paween Pongsirin, a high-ranking police officer who was investigating human trafficking in Thailand, sought asylum in Australia in 2015.
-After Paween investigated many high-profile and high-ranking police and army officers, due to fear of reprisals from the authorities, he fled to Singapore, and from there entered Australia.
+After investigating many high-profile and high-ranking police and army officers, he fled to Singapore out of fear of reprisal from the authorities, and from there he entered Australia.

 Military conscription

 Conscription was introduced in Thailand in 1905.
-According to the Constitution of the Kingdom, serving in the armed forces is a national duty of all Thai male citizens, but it has disregarded human rights in the military institution; each year, reports of abuse, torture, and killing against draftees are common.
-A violent punishment in the Thai military culture called 'repair' (Thai: ซ่อม) caused 11 deaths of conscripts from 2009 to 2018.
-In 2017, Deputy Prime Minister and Defence Minister Prawit Wongsuwon stated that a lack of empathy for the victims was common in Thai military culture.
+According to the Constitution of the Kingdom, serving in the armed forces is a national duty for all Thai male citizens.
+However, it has disregarded human rights in the military; each year, reports of abuse, torture, and killing against draftees are common.
+A violent punishment called "repair" (Thai: ซ่อม) in Thai military culture caused 11 conscript deaths between 2009 and 2018.
+In 2017, Deputy Prime Minister and Defence Minister Prawit Wongsuwon stated that a lack of empathy for victims was common in Thai military culture.

-In a report issued in March 2020, Amnesty International charged that Thai military conscripts face institutionalised abuse systematically hushed up by military authorities.
+In a report issued in March 2020, Amnesty charged that Thai military conscripts face institutionalised abuse that is systematically hushed up by military authorities.
 According to Amnesty, the practice has "long been an open secret in Thai society".
-One of the infamous cases was in 2011, in which 10 officers tortured Wichian Pueksom to death.
-To date, there is still no verdict to the officials.
+One of the most infamous cases was in 2011, when ten officers tortured Wichian Pueksom to death.
+To date, there is still no verdict for the officials.